-During the teaching of RSE, children may give cause for concern and the member of staff is responsible for informing the tutor or year leader, or if necessary directly seeking help from the safeguarding officer.
-The safeguarding officer should also inform a member of staff if there are issues that the teacher should be aware of BEFORE the unit of work is commenced.
+During the teaching of RSE, children may give cause for concern and the member of staff is responsible for informing the tutor or year leader, or if necessary directly seeking help from the one of the Designated Senior Leads (DSLs).
+The DSLs should also inform a member of staff if there are issues that the teacher should be aware of BEFORE the unit of work is commenced.